 Prominence of one side of the back when bending forward.

 Osteopaths can assess, refer for imaging to monitor and refer to specialists if required for teenagers.
-For adults, manual therapy can help to reduce pain and increase movement.
+For adults, manual therapy can help to reduce pain and increase movement and keep you to stay moving.
+Scoliosis generally is well managed, and adding in lifestyle modifications including exercise routines can help keep symptoms of back neck and hip pain at ease.